Professor Vijay Varadharajan Technical Distinctions

 In addition to leading the technical work, Vijay also championed the adoption of the work both inside and outside HP.
 In so doing he played a significant influencing role in the creation of a cross-division Early Adopter Program, and then worked with that program, which evolved into a full scale Division at Hewlett Packard, the Cooperative Computing Systems Division (CCSY).
 CCSY employed a team of more than 100 people on a permanent basis.
 Praesidium also received the Most Innovative Security Product Award in London in 2000 by SC Security Magazine.

-Late 1990s to Mid 2000s - The Web Services Authorisation Architecture and policy extension to XACML:
+Late 1990s to Mid-2000s - The Web Services Authorisation Architecture and Policy Extensions to XACML

 Vijay's work on distributed authorization models and systems continued with authorization in distributed object systems and web services.
 Amongst the various works was a major piece of work is the design of distributed authorization architecture for web service based service oriented architectures (2002-2008).
 A significant outcome of this was the development of a web services authorization architecture (WSAA) layer on top of the web security layer in the service oriented architecture.
 The WSAA layer provided the flexibility for supporting multiple types of authorization policies and mechanisms.
 Vijay and his team integrated the WSAA layer with Microsoft's .NET environment and demonstrated a comprehensive solution to securing electronic patient records in a distributed system.
 This work produced additional outcomes including policy extensions to the XML Access Control Language (XACL), which have now been incorporated into XACML.
 The XACML (eXtensible Access Control Markup Language) standardised by the global consortium, OASIS (Organization for the Advancement of Structured Information Standards) defines a declarative access control policy language.
 Was awarded Microsoft Trustworthy Computing Award for this work.